BrianStatesThat/BrianStatesThat/README.md

 - **Backend:** API Development, Django REST Framework: Serializers, QuerySets, ViewSets, Routers, Authentication and Permissions, PostgreSQL
 - **DevOps:** Linux, Networking, System Administration
 - **AI & Blockchain:** Exploring AI integration and smart contracts
-- **Other Languages and Tools:** C++, Cloudflare, Vercel, VS Code, MS Visual Studio, Miro, Figma, AWS, Python
+- **Other Languages and Tools:** C++, Cloudflare, Vercel, VS Code, MS Visual Studio, Miro, Figma, AWS, Python, Postman, PIP, NPM

 ### Background:
 With a foundation in analytical chemistry and years of experience in IT support and customer support, I bring strong problem-solving and communication skills to tech.
 My goal is to develop solutions that simplify lives, empower businesses, and drive innovation.